Transportation of Chemicals for University Business

 If a university employee requires the local transportation of a hazardous material, the following steps must be followed to ensure DOT compliance.

 - Print and review the "Transportation of Hazardous Materials Under: Materials of Trade Exception" document located in the documents section of this page.

 - A copy of the document is required to accompany any individual transporting substances under this exception.

 - Submit a signed "terms of agreement" and "Materials of Trade Transportation Manifest" form to EH&S for review.

-- The Technical Shipping officer will contact the requestor upon approval, or modification, of the planned transport submission.
+- Environmental Health & Safety (EH&S) will contact the requestor upon approval, or modification, of the planned transport submission.

 - Modifications may involve quantity limitations, approved packaging, required spill kits or PPE, etc.

 - The EH&S office can provide transportation containers upon request.

 - On day of transport the requestor must possess the following documents in his/her motor vehicle: